 There continue to be concerns that litigation could threaten the ability of the tobacco companies to pay the amounts owed under the MSA including but not limited to, bankruptcy.
 Antitrust and constitutional challenges to the MSA are pending in several Settling States, which potentially could affect the legality of the MSA and the MSA payments for Rhode Island.
 Rhode Island continues to work with the other Settling States to defend these challenges.
 In addition, the issue whether or not the PMs would seek bankruptcy protection continues to be a concern.
-Three NPMs have filed for bankruptcy and a PM threatened to seek bankruptcy protection.
-Philip Morris, a PM, had warned states that it might be unable to make its April 2004 settlement payment because of an Illinois lawsuit, which had the potential to push the company into bankruptcy.
-In a more recent development, the US Justice Department is asking tobacco companies for \$280 billion as repayment for allegedly defrauding and misleading the public about the health risks of cigarette smoking.
+A number of PMs have filed for bankruptcy.